 |20 working days||40 working days|

-A priority rating may change after a site visit has taken place or as a case progresses.
-Where the priority rating changes the compliance team will notify the person who made the complaint.
+A priority level may change after a site visit has taken place or as a case progresses.

-In investigating complaints we may liaise with other regulatory teams, such as Environmental Protection, Environmental Health, or other departments such as Housing, or the Parishes.
+Whilst investigating complaints, the Compliance Team may liaise with other regulatory teams, such as Environmental and Consumer Protection, or other regulatory authorities.

-We may return to the site for further investigation if other matters arise.
-However this will be undertaken proportionately and appropriately relative to the breach itself.
+The Compliance Team may return to the site for further investigation, as required.
+All investigations will be undertaken proportionately and appropriately relative to the breach itself.

-All complaints from named persons regarding breaches of planning or building control will be registered and investigated.
-Anonymous complaints will be investigated at the discretion of the department.
-Complaints that appear to be of a vexatious nature will not be investigated, although they will be registered.
+All information from named persons regarding breaches of development controls will be registered and investigated.
+Information submitted anonymously will be investigated at the discretion of the Compliance Team.
+Information of an unsubstantiated nature will not be investigated, although they will be registered.

-All written and verbal communications will be clear and precise in specifying breaches, and will include the steps required to secure compliance and, where appropriate, the reasons for taking, or not taking action.
-Compliance officers will remain impartial at all times during investigations and in communication with all the parties concerned.
+All written and verbal communications will be clear and precise in specifying breaches and will include the steps required to secure compliance and, where appropriate, the reasons for taking, or not taking action.

 Decision not to take action

-Where a breach of development controls has been reported but is considered to be of a minor or insignificant nature, it is likely that a decision not to take any further action will be made.
-Reasons for not taking action will be recorded in writing, agreed by an authorised officer and both the person who made the complaint and the owner of the land/property to which the complaint relates will be notified.
+Where a breach of development controls has been reported and is considered to be of a minor or insignificant nature, it's likely that a decision not to take any further action will be made.
+Reasons for not taking action will be recorded, agreed by an authorised officer and all relevant parties will be notified.

 Decision to request a retrospective application

-Where it is considered that an unauthorised development may be made acceptable through imposing conditions or a legal agreement attached to a planning or building permit the department may, without prejudice, request that a retrospective application be submitted.
+Where it is considered that an unauthorised development may be regulated through the planning or building application process, the department may request that a retrospective application be submitted.

 Any such request will be made in writing and will specify a reasonable timescale within which the application must be made.
-If an application is not made within the requested timescale, then the case will progress to a more formal stage, such as compliance notice.
+If an application is not made within the requested timescale, then the case will progress to a more formal stage.

-In the event that a retrospective planning application is refused and the department considers the breach serious enough, a compliance notice will be issued in order to seek removal of the unauthorised development.
+In the event that a retrospective application is refused, and the department considers the breach serious enough, formal action will be considered to seek removal of the unauthorised development.

-With the exception of cases relating to dangerous structures, the decision to serve a compliance notice will be made by an authorised officer on the basis of a recommendation from the case officer.
-A notice will only be issued where other means of reaching a suitable outcome have been exhausted or where the breach is considered to be serious enough to warrant formal action.
+The decision to serve a Notice will be made by an authorised officer.
+A Notice will only be issued where other means of reaching a suitable outcome have been exhausted or where the breach is serious enough to require formal action.

 Decision to refer case for Prosecution

-If a decision is made not to refer a case for prosecution, we’ll record the reasons why, and in the case where an enforcement notice has been served will make a decision to withdraw or modify the Notice, or will direct that the case be held pending, with an agreed extension of the period of compliance.
+If a decision is made not to refer a case for prosecution, the reasons why will be recorded.
+In the case where a Notice has been served, the authorising officer will make a decision on the next appropriate steps.

 Record keeping and data protection